 2010: Book III: Fiese Finsterling is released in Germany.

-2012: I am approached by Western Washington University Theater Professor Deb Currier about adapting Demonkeeper into a stage play.
-The name of the adaptation is changed to Monster Keeper.
+2012: Western Washington University Theater Professor Deb Currier approaches me about adapting Demonkeeper into a stage play.
+The name for the adaptation is Monster Keeper.